• Skip to primary navigation

 How To Check Your Uber Eats Acceptance Rate

 In the past when Uber Eats showed you your acceptance rate, people who didn’t understand the app were convinced that your acceptance rate mattered and could get you deactivated if it got too low.
-In reality, it’s a scare tactic that Uber Eats uses to get less experienced drivers to accept more orders.
+In reality, showing your acceptance rate is a scare tactic that Uber Eats uses to get less experienced drivers to accept more orders.
 I’ve been delivering for Uber Eats for over five years and have never had issues getting orders or working with Uber Eats.
-If the acceptance rate did matter, I’d have noticed by now.
+If the acceptance rate did matter, I’d have been deactivated long ago.

 Your Uber Eats Acceptance Rate Doesn’t Matter

 The definitive answer is that your Uber Eats acceptance rate does not matter.
-They make it clear in both your independent contractor agreement, as well as on the website.
-For example, for promotions and quests, Uber Eats states: “As of August 21, 2017 Uber is no longer tracking acceptance rate or cancellation rate against Quest promotions.”
-The fact that they are no longer tracking your acceptance rate in the app at all is also an indication that it doesn’t matter.
+In the past, they made this explicitly clear on their website but they seem to have removed that language.
+However, this 2022 letter from Congress to Uber Eats CEO Dara Khosrowshahi quoted the language that used to be on the Uber Eats website, which stated: “As of August 21, 2017 Uber is no longer tracking acceptance rate or cancellation rate against Quest promotions.”
+The fact that Uber Eats once explicitly stated that they were not tracking acceptance rate in the app is a clear indication that it doesn’t matter.

 That might seem to imply that your acceptance rate matters, but it’s really empty language meant to scare new drivers into accepting more orders.

 And again, I know that your acceptance rate doesn’t matter because I maintain a low acceptance rate, cherry-picking orders that make sense to me.
-Despite this, I’ve been consistently delivering for Uber Eats for over half a decade.
+Despite this, I’ve been consistently delivering for Uber Eats for over half a decade without any issue.

 Canceling Uber Eats Orders – That’s Okay Too